tmckimmey/gga_test/README.md

 # PYTHON EXERCISES

+## Requirements
+Package pytz is required.
+See *requirement.txt*.

 ## Summary

 For exercise 1 and 2, run python3 main.py

-For exercise 3, run jtl_anayzle.py
+For exercise 3, run jtl_analyze.py

 ## Exercise 1
 Create a python method that takes arguments int X and int Y,